Classic Tuesdays – 1967 Chevrolet Chevelle 327 CI 4 Speed

 The small block 1967 Chevrolet Chevelle 327 CI 4-speed looked rather benign compared to the big muscle cars of its day.
 However, the combination of a somewhat lighter chassis, the powerful V8 engine and a four-speed manual transmission proved to be surprisingly formidable.
 The small block V8 certainly succeeded in taking on its big-block competitors, thanks in part to its superior weight-power ratio.
 Some of the big mid-60s Hemi muscle cars could outrace the Chevelle 327 CI, but the margin of victory was usually less than several car lengths.

 1967 Chevelle – High-performance Powertrain

 The 327 cu-in (5.4 L) small block L79 engine was the most powerful one offered in the 1967 Chevelle.
 There was a standard 275-hp version and an upgraded 350-hp version.
 The latter was offered only with a four-speed manual transmission.
-It also featured a compression ignition system rather than spark ignition, hence the “CI” designation.
 For the 1967 model year, Chevy lowered the horsepower rating to 325, even though the L79 engine was identical to the one sold the previous year.
 In the mid-60s, there was a trend among manufacturers to actually understate horsepower, largely to keep insurance premiums down.

 The Chevelle’s Impressive Acceleration